pooja2512/A-B_Test/README.md

 - Jupyter Notebook

 ## Key Findings
-- In my complete analysis, I found the evidence that chance of conversion on new page is less or equal to the old page.
+-  Found the evidence that chance of conversion on old page was more than new page.
+- Conversion rate was not dependent on country user lives in.